6 Big Things from Trump's Trial You Need to Know

 Former National Enquirer publisher David Pecker, the first prosecution witness called, testified Thursday that Graff was often the conduit for his communications with Trump, routing his calls and summoning him to a Trump Tower meeting Jan.
 6, 2017.

-Graff testified that Daniels – als known as Stephanie Clifford – was once at Trump's offices in Trump Tower.
+Graff testified that Daniels – also known as Stephanie Clifford – was once at Trump's offices in Trump Tower.

 "I have a vague recollection of seeing her in the reception area" one time, Graff said.